-- 1. The improvement or development of locally important infrastructure will be supported where it is needed to serve existing or new development, provided that the need for such facilities is consistent with other policies within this Plan and Paragraph 57 of the NPPF.
+1. The improvement or development of locally important infrastructure will be supported where it is needed to serve existing or new development, provided that the need for such facilities is consistent with other policies within this Plan.
 A Local Infrastructure Delivery Plan (LIDP) which prioritises infrastructure requirements, priorities, funding and responsibilities will be kept up to date by the Neighbourhood Forum.
-This LIDP will inform infrastructure decisions whether they be through developer contributions, Section 106 agreements, Community Infrastructure Levy (as and when applicable in Rossendale) or other sources of funding. - 14.2 This Neighbourhood Plan has been developed to plan sustainable growth for a period of up to 15 years (2021 2036).
+This LIDP will inform infrastructure decisions whether they be through developer contributions, Section 106 agreements, Community Infrastructure Levy (as and when applicable in Rossendale) or other sources of funding.

+Policy DMR2.
+Neighbourhood Plan reviews

+1. This Neighbourhood Plan has been developed to plan sustainable growth for a period of up to 15 years (2021 - 2036).
 A formal review process in consultation with the community and Local Planning Authority should be undertaken at least once every 5 years, to ensure the Plan is still current and a remains a positive planning tool to deliver sustainable growth.